LinuxForHealth/docs/docs/_sources/tutorials/quickstart.rst.txt

 Tutorial Steps
 ==============
-Once you have completed the Prerequisites, follow these steps to see Linux for Health in action.
+Once you have completed the Prerequisites, follow these steps to send a message to Linux for Health.

 Send a Message to Linux for Health
 ----------------------------------